hardness1020/VibeFlow-Cursor/README.md

-# VibeFlow — Docs-first vibe coding workflow for Cursor & GitHub ⚡
+# VibeFlow-Cursor — Docs-first vibe coding workflow for Cursor ⚡

 Welcome!
 This repo helps you **code with great vibes**: clear docs, crisp specs, traceable work, and consistent releases.
 It’s a **drop-in, docs-as-code workflow** (with Cursor rules + slash commands) that keeps projects fast and tidy.